cursive-works/wagtail-plotly/README.md

 ### Customising StreamField Blocks

-Plots in `wagtail-plotly` are a set of Wagtail StreamField blocks that share a common base `BasePlotBlock`.
+Plots in Wagtail Plotly are a set of Wagtail StreamField blocks that share a common base `BasePlotBlock`.
 They can be used as is or extended to create custom plots or features of Plotly that aren't (yet) handled by default.

 All of the blocks have a `plot_data` field for entering plot data (based on `wagtail.contrib.table_block`) and `build_data` method for extracting data from the table ready for plotting.